dale-wilson/HighQueue/README.md

 #####Adding producers.

 With more than one Producer the producers must contend for the right to publish the next message.
-This reduces the throughput to around 16 to 17 million messages per second (50 to 60 nanoseconds per message)
+This reduces the throughput to around 11 to 14 million messages per second (70 to 90 nanoseconds per message)

-This rate can be sustained up to six producers and one consumer.
-Beyond that the threads start competing with each other for the available cores and throughput begins to drop.
-With 8 producers + 1 consumer a message is delivered to the consumer thread every 100 nanoseconds.
+This rate remains stable up to 12 threads (1.5 x the number of cores).
+I haven't tested it beyond that.

 Note it would be highly unusual to have more than a couple of producers feeding messages to a single producer, but if the need arises HighQueue can handle it with style.